KaveeshaW/mobileRadioProtocolsReact/README.md

-This project is a PWA using React.
-It utilizes functional components, states, react-router-dom, fragments, and hooks.
+This project is a SPA using React.
+It utilizes functional components, states, react-router-dom, fragments.
 Because I did not create a website from scratch for my project focusing on mobile radio protocols, I thought of recreating it using React.

 To run the project, simply click on the project link.